HackYourFuture/Node.js/week1/MAKEME.md

 - use the `exports` keyword in `andrejs-awesome-function.js`
 - use the `require` keyword in `app.js`
 - use `forEach` to loop over the array in `app.js`
-- use `padLeft(number, 4 , "")` to pad a number to 4 characters
+- use `padLeft(number, 4 , " ")` to pad a number to 4 characters

 ### **Exercise 2: npm**

 Oh no!
 Your boss calls you and tells you that he tried to pad some numbers to 8 characters and it was not working at all.
-He tells you to fix it as soon as possible.
+He tells you to fix the bug as soon as possible.

 When you look at the function code you realize that the function only works up to 5 characters.